Skip to Content

 What Do Thunder Eggs Look Like on the Outside?

 Thundereggs are sometimes tricky to spot.
 They are nodule-like rocks.
 However, if you observe a white-gray to reddish-brown rock, chances are pretty high that you have found a thunderegg.
-The last thing to do now is cut the rock in half with a lapidary saw and reveal its contents.
+Now, the last thing to do is cut the rock in half with a lapidary saw and reveal its contents.

 Thundereggs often have brown-gray exteriors, and they are abnormally round.
 They are about the size of a baseball but can get larger.
 If you find a soft-mud-like or clay-like ball, cut it in half.
 Chances are high that you have found a real thunderegg.